 -

-Hafiz is the best-known Persian classical poet, most famous for his ghazals (short lyric poems) on the themes of love.
-Like sonnets, these were intended to be sung or at least recited with heavy intonation.
-The main subject of Hafiz’s poems is love, primarily the unrequited love of a young male as a metaphor for the path to divine love.
-Reflections on morality, hypocrisy and the transience of life appear throughout his Divan, often expressed through a celebration of wine and intoxication.
+This volume gathers together the works of Hafiz (1325-1390), the best-known Persian classical poet.
+He is most famous for his ghazals, short lyric poems about love.
+Like sonnets, these were intended to be sung or recited with heavy intonation.
+Hafiz’s poetry tells of the unrequited love of a young man, which he uses as a metaphor for the path to divine love.
+Reflections on morality, hypocrisy and the transience of life feature throughout, often expressed through a celebration of wine and intoxication.

 There are some anomalies within the first 24 folios: the frontispiece (ff.
-2v-3r) is only outlined and partly coloured and some pages with stencilled borders (ff.8-13; 22-4) have no rulings.
+2v-3r) is only outlined and partly coloured, while some pages with stencilled borders have no ruled lines (ff.8-13, 22-24).

 -